phone icon (917) 310-3371 Explore Zepbound Menu

 The FDA resolved the national tirzepatide shortage in October 2024, but patients can still run into localized supply disruptions as product moves through wholesalers, pharmacies, and dose-specific refill queues.
 Prior authorization timing, refill gaps, and whether the prescription is filled through a retail or direct channel can all change whether the medication is actually available when the patient needs it.

-Related GLP-1 pages already live
+Related GLP-1 options already available live

 Tirzepatide in NYC